baumschubser/footswitcher/README.md

 # footswitcher
 With footswitcher you use a [cheap USB pedal](http://www.pcsensor.com/one-switch-pedal.html) to switch easily between "insert mode" and "escape mode" in [Vim](https://www.vim.org/).
-In fact, you can switch between any kind of keys to be pressed.
+In fact, you can switch between any sequence of keys to be pressed.

 There exist already [hardware hacks](https://github.com/alevchuk/vim-clutch) for using this kind of USB pedal to switch Vim modes. footswitcher works without any hardware modification and also with more than two words to switch between.